 “The handle must be up because it protects the baby in a rollover crash.”

-I have heard this a few times, and I have not been able to pinpoint where this particular rumor came from; it seems to go back to the early 2000’s.
-Some seats have designed the handle to act as a rebound control, but certainly not all of them.
+We can’t quite pinpoint where this particular rumor came from.
+It seems to go back to the early 2000’s.
+Some car seats have designed the handle to act as a rebound control, but certainly not all of them.

-“The handle must be down because that is how it locks.”
+“The handle must be down because that is how it locks into place.”

-This rumor is a little easier pinpoint the origination.
-The rear facing only seat has seen many transformations since it first came out; first without a base, then with a base.
-The first rear facing only seat to be sold with the base that stayed in the car came out in the 1980s.
-This seat, made by Century, was required to have the handle in the “down” position, by the back of the seat.
-This was required because this was how the seat locked into the base.
-Most other manufacturers followed suit and required theirs to be down as well.
+Century made the first rear facing only car seat sold with a base that stayed in the car in the 1980s.
+This seat, required that the handle be in the “down” position because the seat locked into the base with the handle in the lowest position.
+Most other manufacturers followed suit and required that the handle on their seats be down as well.

 “A police officer told me it’s against the law for it to be up”